usnistgov/dioptra/docs/source/tutorials/essential_workflows/part-5.rst

 .. note::
    This plugin defines an artifact task: ``NumpyArrayArtifactTask``.

-   To define an artifact task, you must overwrite two methods:
+   To define an artifact task, you must override two methods:

    - **serialize**: convert an in-memory object (e.g., NumPy array) into a file.
    - **deserialize**: read the file back into an object.